Asymptotically good CSS codes that realize the logical transversal Clifford group fault-tolerantly: Introduction

 Magic state distillation circumvents the Eastin-Knill theorem by utilizing magic states to realize non-Clifford gates~\cite{CTV2017}; these protocols rely on codes that fault-tolerantly support logical non-Clifford gates.
 While recent works constructed asymptotically good CSS codes that support the transversal implementation of the logical transversal controlled-controlled-$Z$ gate ($CCZ$, a non-Clifford gate) across three code blocks~\cite{WHY2025,GG2025,N2025}, the logical $T$ gate remains crucial for several quantum algorithms.

 Consequently, identifying codes that fault-tolerantly realize the logical $T$ is of significant interest.
 Rengaswamy et al.~\cite{RCNP2020} characterized stabilizer codes in which the transversal $T$ is a logical operator.
 Moreover, they demonstrated that any ${[[n,k,d]]}_2$ non-degenerate stabilizer code admitting the transversal $T$ as a logical operator implies the existence of an ${[[n, \geq k,\geq d]]}_2$ CSS code with the same property.
 Therefore, the analysis is restricted to such CSS codes, termed CSS-T codes.
 A key open problem posed in~\cite{RCNPisit2020} asks whether there exist asymptotically good CSS-T codes wherein the transversal $T$ realizes some logical non-Clifford gate.
 While Berardini et al.~\cite{BDMJL2025} made initial progress by constructing asymptotically good CSS-T codes wherein the transversal $T$ acts as logical identity, we advance this inquiry by demonstrating asymptotically good CSS-T codes in which the transversal $T$ implements the logical transversal $S^{\dagger}$, a non-trivial Clifford gate.
+Unlike~\cite{WHY2025,GG2025,N2025}, our asymptotically good codes realize only Clifford gates; to realize non-Clifford gates, we pose an open problem in Section~\ref{conclusion}.

 The paper is organized as follows.
 Section~\ref{preliminaries_and_notation} establishes the necessary preliminaries and notation.
 Section~\ref{asymptoticallygoodsection} develops a framework for constructing CSS codes that support fault-tolerant logical transversal $Z$-rotations, and leverages it to obtain the asymptotically good codes discussed previously.
-Section~\ref{css_t_codes} then resolves an open problem from~\cite{JA2025} and revises the characterization of CSS-T codes wherein the transversal $T$ realizes the logical identity and the logical transversal $T$, respectively, addressing gaps in~\cite{RCNPisit2020}.
+Section~\ref{css_t_codes} then resolves an open problem from~\cite{JA2025} and revises the characterizations of CSS-T codes wherein the transversal $T$ realizes the logical identity and the logical transversal $T$, respectively, addressing gaps in~\cite{RCNP2020}.
 Finally, Section~\ref{conclusion} summarizes the paper and outlines open problems.